endrizzimarco/POCoin/README.md

 On the left side of the screen, 5 different wallets are provided to visualize the wallet interface.

+The interface exposes underlying wallet data:

-- **Total Balance**: The total balance of the wallet, including pending balance
+- **Total Balance**: The total balance of the wallet (assumes all sent transactions will be confirmed in the blockchain)
 - **Available Balance**: The ready-to-spend balance of this wallet
-- **Available UTXOs**: The UTXOs that are ready to be spent
+- **Available UTXOs**: Owned addresses for a wallet.
+Expanding the the row will display public key that was used to generate the address as well as the private key that can be used to spend the coins
-- **Past Transactions**: The past transactions of the wallet (Transaction ID is truncated to 25 characters)
+- **Past Transactions**: All past transactions for this wallet

-You can also interact with the wallet by sending a transaction to an address.
+You can also interact with the wallet API by sending a transaction to an address.
 Try sending a transaction between 2 addresses using the form at the bottom and observe the nodes mining the new block and the transaction being added to the blockchain!

-If a node decides to ignore your transaction, the wallet will silently retry it.
-For example if the UTXOs that were submitted for the transaction have changed since the transaction was sent.
+_Note that some data, such as keys and txid have either been truncated or base32 encoded before being displayed to the frontend_

 ### Blockchain

 In the center of the screen the blockchain can be observed.
 You can expand the blocks to see the transaction's information inside, or scroll all the way down to inspect the genesis block.

-(Transaction fields, apart from outputs, are truncated to 25 characters)
+Try and check if the information displayed is consistent with the data displayed in the wallets and nodes!

+_Note that some data has either been truncated or base32 encoded before being displayed to the frontend_

 ### Nodes

 The POCCoin network is composed of 5 nodes, which are represented on the right side of the screen.

-Each tab corresponds to a node and showcases its interface.
+The interface exposes underlying node data:

-- **Mining Power**: The percentage of blocks that the node has mined.
-(Taken into consideration when selecting the next validators for a block)
+- **Mining Power**: The percentage of blocks that the node has mined (used to decide validators)
-- **Proof of work**: The block on which the node is currently working.
+- **Proof of work**: The block on which the node is currently working
-- **Mempool**: Transactions in the blockchain Mempool.
+- **Mempool**: Transactions in the blockchain Mempool
-- **Blockchain UTXOs**: All the UTXOs on the node's blockchain.
-(Must be consistent across nodes)
+- **Blockchain UTXOs**: Complete list of UTXOs in the blockchain

+Try and send 2 transactions at the same time to observe the mempool getting filled.
+Note that you might have to send from 2 different wallets if one has a single UTXO available to be spent.